-- First and foremost, quality teaching! - Maths & English booster sessions in curriculum time every Friday, starting Friday 25th February, in the form of 4 rotating groups led by Mr Tomlinson, Miss Walton, Miss Brownley and Mrs Marston. - Regular arithmetic practice. - Practise papers (support with approach to test papers) and tailored feedback (whole class, in small groups and 1:1 where appropriate). - Targeted intervention groups. - Structured SATs homework.
-On 10th February, we will provide you child with several CGP support books to work through weekly, which will be their weekly homework.
-They must bring these, completed, each Friday, as during the afternoons we will mark them with the children and give feedback, have class discussions and provide explanations.
+- · First and foremost, quality teaching! - Maths & English booster sessions in curriculum time every Wednesday morning, starting Wednesday 21st February, in the form of 3 rotating groups led by Mr Tomlinson, Miss Walton and Mrs Parry. - Daily arithmetic practice. - Practise papers (support with approach to test papers) and tailored feedback (whole class, in small groups and 1:1 where appropriate). - Targeted intervention groups. - Structured SATs homework.
+This afternoon, we have provided your child with several CGP support books to work through weekly, which will be their weekly homework.
+They must bring these, completed, each Friday, as during Friday afternoons we will mark them with the children and give feedback, have class discussions and provide explanations.